vyos/vyos-documentation/docs/configuration/service/dns.rst

    The local IPv4 or IPv6 addresses to bind the DNS forwarder to.
 The forwarder will listen on this address for incoming connections.

+.. cfgcmd:: set service dns forwarding no-server-rfc1918

+   This makes the server authoritatively not aware of: 10.in-addr.arpa, 168.192.in-addr.arpa, 16-31.172.in-addr.arpa, which enabling upstream DNS server(s) to be used for reverse lookups of these zones.

 Example
 =======